porkhack/porkhack21-part1shipping/README.md

 # Hackathon
 ------------------
 The hackathon will end with a demo of as many end-to-end features as we can pack into the 3 days.
-A base storyline for the target demo is:
+Brainstorming and open innovation is obviously encouraged, however to provide some structure from which to build, a base storyline for the target demo is:
 1. **Farmer** contacts processor to schedule shipment.
 2. **Processor**'s app creates an Advance Ship Notice (ASN) JSON document in farmer's platform.
 3. **Farmer** or **Processor** adds **Trucker** to ASN once identified and booked.